renderedtext/semaphore-docs-new/source/docs/organizations/customizing-an-organization-profile.md

 ---
 layout: post
-title: Customizing an organization
+title: Customizing an organization profile
 category: Organizations
 ---

-If the name of your project or company has changed, you can easily customize your Semaphore organization.
-You can edit organization's:
+Every organization has a public profile at semaphoreci.com/username which includes a list of its open source projects and some basic information that you can customize:

-  - Name
+  - name
-  - Location
+  - location
-  - Website
+  - website
   - Gravatar email address

 ## How to customize an organization

-In order to be able to customize an organization, you need to belong to the _Owners_ team of that organization.
+In order to be able to customize an organization profile, you need to belong to the _Owners_ team of that organization.

-To customize your organization, you need to:
+To customize your organization profile, you need to:

 1. Click your **username** in the navigation and select organization you wish to edit